angelahjhong/DS-4002-Project-3/README.md

 Our data was pulled from [Hugging Face](https://huggingface.co/datasets/garythung/trashnet)
 * **SCRIPTS folder:** contains "ImageDara_Analysis.ipynb" which includes the CNN model training and "ImageData_CleaningEDA.ipynb" which includes the data cleaning and EDA.
 * **DATA folder:**  contains "ImageData_CleaningEDA.ipynb" which includes data cleaning and initial EDA.
-* **OUTPUTS folder:** "ResultsAppendix.pdf" which stores the visualized figures and statistical analysis computed from our analysis.
+* **OUTPUTS folder:** "Results Appendix.pdf" which stores the visualized figures and statistical analysis computed from our analysis.

 ## How to Reproduce Results
 **To reproduce these results:**
 *
+- First follow to instructions to download the data - located in our DATA folder under "ImageData_CleaningEDA.ipynb" Run the file titled "ImageData_CleaningEDA.ipynb" - located in our DATA or SCRIPTS folder, to view how to go from the raw to clean data and view our EDA
+Run the file titled "ImageDara_Analysis.ipynb" - located in our SCRIPTS folder, to view the CNN model training The PDF files titled "DataAppendix.pdf" and "ResultsAppendix.pdf" in the DATA and OUTPUTS folder, respectively, containing all figures run from our analysis

 ## References